-The following table sets forth information, as of February 1, 2007 regarding beneficial ownership by (1) each person who is known by us to beneficially own more than 5% of our common stock, (2) each director and executive officer and (3) all of our directors and executive officers as a group.
+The following table sets forth information, as of March 30, 2007 regarding beneficial ownership by (1) each person who is known by us to beneficially own more than 5% of our common stock, (2) each director and executive officer and (3) all of our directors and executive officers as a group.
 The address of each director and executive officer shown in the table below is c/o Hanesbrands Inc., 1000 East Hanes Mill Road, Winston-Salem, North Carolina 27105.

 Name and Address of Beneficial Owner Beneficial Ownership of our Common Stock(1) Percentage of Class

 Capital Research and Management Company(2) 14,243,500 14.8%

-Lee A. Chaden(3) 2,426
+Lee A. Chaden(3) 2,425

-Richard A. Noll(3) 74,558
+Richard A. Noll(3) 74,554

-E. Lee Wyatt Jr.(3) 823
+E. Lee Wyatt Jr.(3) 822

 Gerald W. Evans Jr.(3)(4) 54,504

-Michael Flatow(3) 1,980

-Kevin D. Hall -
+Kevin D. Hall

-Joia M. Johnson - -
+Joia M. Johnson

 Joan P. McReynolds 15,380

-Kevin W. Oliver(3) 13,124
+Kevin W. Oliver(3)(5) 13,273

-Harry A. Cockrell - -
+Harry A. Cockrell

-Charles W. Coker(5) 8,162
+Charles W. Coker(6) 8,162

-Bobby J. Griffin - -
+Bobby J. Griffin

-James C. Johnson -
+James C. Johnson

-Jessica T. Mathews - -
+Jessica T. Mathews

-J. Patrick Mulcahy -
+J. Patrick Mulcahy

-Alice M. Peterson -
+Alice M. Peterson

-Andrew J. Schindler -
+Andrew J. Schindler

-All directors and executive officers as a group (16 persons) 170,957
+All directors and executive officers as a group (15 persons) 169,120

-Less than 1%.
+^{} Less than 1%.

 (1) Beneficial ownership is determined under the rules and regulations of the SEC, which provide that a person is deemed to beneficially own all shares of common stock that such person has the right to acquire within 60 days.
 Although shares that a person has the right to acquire in 60 days are counted for the purposes of determining that individual's beneficial ownership, such shares generally are not deemed to be outstanding for the purpose of computing the beneficial ownership of any other person.
-Share numbers in this column include shares of common stock subject to options exercisable within 60 days of February 1, 2007 as follows:
+Share numbers in this column include shares of common stock subject to options exercisable within 60 days of March 30, 2007 as follows:

-Name Number of Options
+N ame Number of Options

 Gerald W. Evans Jr. 52,029

 Joan P. McReynolds 14,501

 Richard A. Noll 71,011

 Kevin W. Oliver 11,930

 All directors and executive officers as a group 149,471

-No restricted stock units held by any director or executive officer are vested or will vest within 60 days of February 1, 2007.
+No restricted stock units held by any director or executive officer are vested or will vest within 60 days of March 30, 2007.
 No shares have been pledged as security by any of our executive officers or directors.

-- (2) Information in this table and footnote regarding this beneficial owner is based on Amendment No. 1 filed February 12, 2007 to the Schedule 13G jointly filed by Capital Group International, Inc. ("CGI") and Capital Guardian Trust Company ("CGT") with the SEC.
+(2) Information in this table and footnote regarding this beneficial owner is based on Amendment No. 1 filed February 12, 2007 to the Schedule 13G jointly filed by Capital Group International, Inc. ("CGI") and Capital Guardian Trust Company ("CGT") with the SEC.
 By virtue of Rule 13d-3 under the Exchange Act, CGI may be deemed to beneficially own 14,243,500 shares of our common stock.
-CGT, a bank as defined in Section 3(a)(6) of the Exchange Act, may be deemed to be the beneficial owner of 11,669,040 shares of our common stock as a result of its serving as the investment manager of various institutional accounts.
-CGI's and CGT's address is 11100 Santa Monica Blvd., Los Angeles, CA 90025. - (3) Includes ownership through interests in the 401(k) Plan. - (4) Mr. Evans owns one ordinary share of one of our subsidiaries, HBI Manufacturing (Thailand) Ltd., which represents less than one percent of the outstanding equity interests in that entity. - (5) Includes 6,402 shares of our common stock owned by Mr. Coker's spouse, with respect to which Mr. Coker disclaims beneficial ownership.
+CGT, a bank as defined

+- in Section 3(a)(6) of the Exchange Act, may be deemed to be the beneficial owner of 11,669,040 shares of our common stock as a result of its serving as the investment manager of various institutional accounts.
+CGI's and CGT's address is 11100 Santa Monica Blvd., Los Angeles, CA 90025. - (3) Includes ownership through interests in the 401(k) Plan. - (4) Mr. Evans owns one ordinary share of one of our subsidiaries, HBI Manufacturing (Thailand) Ltd., which represents less than one percent of the outstanding equity interests in that entity. - (5) Includes 150 shares of our common stock owned by Mr. Oliver's son, with respect to which Mr. Oliver disclaims beneficial ownership. - (6) Includes 6,402 shares of our common stock owned by Mr. Coker's spouse, with respect to which Mr. Coker disclaims beneficial ownership.